frederic-perez/AmE-dictionary/data/interjections.md

 __fucking A__ _taboo_ _slang_ :two::hammer:
 __gah__ An interjection denoting frustration and/or excitement. _Gah!
 I scored only 95 on my last science exam.
 They’ll never let me back into the science club again._
 __gee__ _informal_ A mild expression, typically of surprise, enthusiasm, or sympathy. _Gee, Linda looks great at fifty!_
-__giddy up__ Said to make a horse start moving or go faster. _‘Giddy-up!’ he cried and cracked his whip._ :es: arre
+__giddy up__ :two: (giddyup) Said to make a horse start moving or go faster.
+Used to command a horse to go ahead or go at a faster pace. _‘Giddy-up!’ he cried and cracked his whip._ :es: arre
 __golly__ Used to express mild surprise or wonder.
 Originally a euphemism for God.
 __Good golly[, Miss Molly!]__ _informal_ An exclamation of surprise.
 Popularized by Little Richard’s 1958 song of the same name. _Good golly, Miss Molly—you scared me!_
 __gramercy__ _interj_ _Archaic_ _The Gramercy section of NYC._